antronerds/r2-tutorials/docs/Integrative_analysis_WGS_data.md

 	1. Sample annotation.
 	2. Somatic structural variants.
 	3. Somatic structural variants of a limited size inside or close to genes that could be affected by them.
-	4. Hight quality non structural somatic variants.
+	4. High quality non structural somatic variants.
 	5. A link out to the genome browsers showing a cgh-like plot of the sequencing data of a region of interest.

 	![](_static/images/IntAnaWGS/IntAnalysis_WGS_CircosDetailView1a.png)